-- Multiple Levels of Fees and Expenses-Subject to applicable law, in circumstances in which Advisory Accounts invest in Advisers or Underlying Funds, the Advisory Accounts will generally bear any asset-based fees and performance-based fees or allocations and expenses at the Advisory Account level, in addition to any asset-based fees and performance-based fees or allocations and expenses (including organizational and offering expenses, operating costs, sales charges, brokerage expenses and administrative fees) at the Adviser level (although there may be circumstances in which Advisory Accounts bear such fees at only the Advisory Account level, or only the Adviser level).
-Asset-based fees will be charged on all assets in an Advisory Account, including cash or cash equivalents.
-An Advisory Account may be subject to performancebased fees or allocations in respect of certain Advisers, irrespective of the performance of other Advisers and the Advisory Account generally.
+- liquidate their portfolios.
+The timeframe for the recovery of illiquid assets is typically unknown, and it may be a significant period of time before an Advisory Account is able to redeem from Underlying Funds or to liquidate any assets received in respect of a distribution in-kind.
+In addition, in order to obtain better fee terms, Profits Interests, or other favorable arrangements with an Adviser, an Advisory Account may be required to invest on certain terms that are more restrictive or less advantageous to the Advisory Account than may be available to other investors, including without limitation, longer lock-ups. - Market Abuse-Certain markets have a history of alleged or actual price manipulation and market abuse and improper influence.
+Any fraud, price manipulation, market abuse, or improper influence in markets in which Advisers invest may have a material adverse effect on the applicable Adviser's funds, and consequently, any Advisory Accounts invested in such funds.
+There can be no assurance that any form of regulation or any market constraints would prevent fraud, price manipulation, market abuse, or improper influence in the future.
+Moreover, there can be no assurance that any redress would be available to, or would be practical for.
+Advisory Accounts or any Adviser to pursue with respect to any particular fraud, price manipulation, market abuse, or improper influence. - Multiple Levels of Fees and Expenses-Subject to applicable law, in circumstances in which Advisory Accounts invest in Advisers or Underlying Funds, the Advisory Accounts will generally bear any asset-based fees and performance-based fees or allocations and expenses at the Advisory Account level, in addition to any asset-based fees and performance-based fees or allocations and expenses (including organizational and offering expenses, operating costs, sales charges, brokerage expenses and administrative fees) at the Adviser level (although there may be circumstances in which Advisory Accounts bear such fees at only the Advisory Account level, or only the Adviser level).
+Asset-based fees will be charged on all assets in an

+Advisory Account, including cash or cash equivalents.
+An Advisory Account may be subject to performance-based fees or allocations in respect of certain Advisers, irrespective of the performance of other Advisers and the Advisory Account generally.
 Accordingly, an Adviser with positive performance may receive performance-based compensation from an Advisory Account, and thus indirectly from a client, even if the Advisory Account's overall performance is negative.
-See also "Performance-Based Compensation" above. - New Strategies Risks-Advisers may, from time to time, utilize additional investment strategies and sub-strategies, and/or remove, substitute or modify their investment strategies and sub-strategies or any of the types of investments then being utilized.
-Any such addition or change may result in the Advisers investing in other markets, securities and instruments than those described in their offering or governing documents.
-GSAM generally will not have an opportunity to evaluate such decisions or an opportunity to withdraw an Advisory Account's assets with any Adviser prior to any such decision.
-Any such change in investment strategies by an Adviser will also be subject to the risks discussed above in this Appendix B-Information on Significant Strategy Risks-General Risks-Risks of New Investment Strategies.
+See also "Performance-Based Compensation" above.